YaraLuginbuehl/LISA_Data_Reduction/README.md

 ## User Instruction

-The code runs for the example data, images taken of Vega at the Observatory of Zimmerwald and the University of Bern.
+The code runs for the example data, images of Vega.
+Example data: Observatory of Zimmerwald, University of Bern, 18.07.2924; ZimMAIN Telescope, Atik 460EX mono camera; Object: Vega
 To adjust it one needs to redefine the variables at the beginning of the main.py and the WavelengthCalibration.py documents and save the data the same way that was done here.

 ### Packages
 The following packages are needed: